Hidden-Histories/Public-Resources/documentation/UsingPorPOIse.md

 **Layer configuration:**

 * **Layer title**: The layer title is optional (default is no title).
-If given, the title is displayed by the ARpoise app in the top center of the screen.
+If given, the title is displayed by the ARpoise app on a white background in the top center of the screen.
+The white background is very short, so keep your layer title short as well.
 * **Refresh interval**: The refresh interval is optional (default is no refresh).
 If given, it defines the seconds after which the ARpoise app will update the layer.
 (Mostly useful if a developer changes the POIs via code.)
 * **Redirect to layer**: The redirection layer is optional (default is no redirect). if given, the layer will redirected to a different layer.
 Currently not used.
 * **Visibility in meters**: The layer is visible only if a viewer is standing within this distance of the GPS position of one of the POIs.
 The maximum distance is 1500m = 1.5 kilometers 0 ~ 5000 feet, or almost a mile.
 (1 meter ~ 3 feet.)
 NOTE: Please discuss with the admin where you want the layer to appear, as they also need to set a GPS position and visibility range for your layer in an ARpoise directory.
 If your POIs are outside of the area set by the admin for your layer, they might not be visible.
 If you want the viewer to only see your layer when they are close to the actual location, you can set a smaller range in the POI configuration discussed below.